-The 2017 Symposium will be held on Monday, May 8, 2017, in the Texas Union.
-We are excited to welcome Drs.
-Alfred Hero (University of Michigan), Peg McCarthy (University of Maryland School of Medicine), and George Weinstock (The Jackson Laboratory) as our keynote speakers.
+The 2017 Symposium was held on Monday, May 8, 2017, in the Texas Union.
+We welcomed Dr. Alfred Hero (University of Michigan) as our keynote speaker.

 Every year, this symposium provides a setting for researchers and trainees with an interest in computational biology, bioinformatics, and systems biology to interact.
 Excellent research that takes advantage of high throughput approaches, complex data, and/or high performance computing is showcased from The University of Texas at Austin, including TACC (Texas Advanced Computing Center).

-This year, the Big Data in Biology symposium is the kick-off event for the month-long Pop-Up Institute "Seeing the Tree and the Forest: Understanding Individual and Population Variation in Biology, Medicine, and Society."
-Diverse researchers—from biology, medicine, statistics, nutrition, sociology, public health, anthropology, athletics, and more—will be collaborating across traditional research boundaries to investigate the causes and consequences of individual and population variation.
+This year, the Big Data in Biology Symposium was the kick-off event for the month-long Pop-Up Institute "Seeing the Tree and the Forest: Understanding Individual and Population Variation in Biology, Medicine, and Society."
+Diverse researchers—from biology, medicine, statistics, nutrition, sociology, public health, anthropology, athletics, and more collaborated across traditional research boundaries to investigate the causes and consequences of individual and population variation.

 Registration is free.
 This event is organized by the graduate student organization, "The Transdisciplinary Big Data Scientists."
 The Center for Computational Biology and Bionformatics and the Vice President for Research provides funding for this event.